 Why does my media player not contain all codecs?

 Sadly there are many codecs available and still continue to come up.
-Applications use different codecs to stream audio, video over internet.
+Applications use different codecs to stream audio, video over the internet.
 The media player may not contain all these codecs.

 Where can I download Codecs?